cjacker/gd32f4xx_firmware_library_gcc_makefile/README.md

 You need change:

-- Makefile from '-DGD32F470' to your part model
+- Makefile, modify from '-DGD32F470' to your part model
-- Firmware/gd32f4xx.ld, define flash and ram size to match your MCU
+- Firmware/Ld/Link.ld, define flash and ram size to match your MCU
-- Choose the startup asm file in 'Firmware' dir and change the Makefile.
+- Choose the startup asm file in 'Firmware/CMSIS/GD/GD32F4xx/Source/GCC' dir and change the Makefile.

 # to build